CACHE Level 2 Certificate for the Children and Young Peoples Workforce

-This direct observation will be used as evidence towards your qualification.
+This direct observation will be used as evidence towards the successful completion of your qualification.
 Methods of assessment could include:

 It is recommended you have 212 hours of study time.You will also be required to complete 200 hours of placement to complete the course.

 You have 12 months to complete the course, which is more than enough time needed.
 This allows you to work at your own pace, without the pressure of tight deadlines.

 You will study this course through distance learning, which will enable you to learn when and where you want.
 You can study from home or at work, it is completely up to you.
 All your materials will be posted or emailed to you online, whichever you choose.
 You will also receive our tutor support by email, so help is only a click away!